anilgeorge04/anilgeorge04.github.io/_pages/about.md

 ### About the site
-This site is powered by [Jekyll](jekyllrb.com/) using the [Minimal Mistakes](https://mademistakes.com/minimal-mistakes/) theme.
+This site runs for free, powered by the awesome open-source Ruby projects [Jekyll](jekyllrb.com/) and [Minimal Mistakes](https://mademistakes.com/minimal-mistakes/).

 All blog posts are released under a [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).
-All opinions and views are my own and do not represent any organization I am affiliated with.
+All opinions and views are my own.
+They do not represent any organization I am/was affiliated with.